 It is expected from a professional Financial Analyst to have at least a Bachelor’s Degree, but more preferably a Master’s Degree.
 Indicate what education you have received and where.
 If you have any certificates, you may mention them here as well.

-Use this guide to write a job-winning resume for the position of a Financial Analyst.
+Use this guide to write a job-winning resume for the position of a Financial Analyst or use our certified resume writer.
 We have also prepared an example of a resume, so that you could see how all these tips can be applied to a real resume.
 Check it out and then do your own job application that will allow you to get the job in the company of your dream.